By Jerry Wilkinson

 increase of maritime drug running the existing building was proposed.

-totally completed and moved into by 1968.
-Before this it had operated
+1973.
+Before this modernization, it had operated

 Plantation Key became the center for Monroe County Upper Keys